 Kensington Gardens has the been used as a film location many times and you may well recognize the Italian Gardens where Mark Darcy (Colin Firth) and Daniel Cleaver (Hugh Grant) had their water fight in the 2004 movie Bridget Jones: The Edge of Reason.

-A lovely peaceful location to visit is the Peter Pan statue (click the link for directions as it can be somewhat elusive).
+A lovely peaceful location to visit is the Peter Pan statue.
 Peter Pan's author, J M Barrie, lived nearby and had the sculpture installed one night in 1912 and simply placed an announcement in The Times.